 Between our two mostly outdoor cats’ potential to kill wildlife and be killed by bb gun-wielding neighborhood kids, coyotes, etc, we decided it was time to put an electric underground fence in our yard to keep our cats in our yard.

 Hey, it’s way cheaper than vet bills!

 Is it inhumane to deliver a mild shock to a cat to keep it in your yard?
 Perhaps so.

-But we think it’s far more humane than allowing our cat to unnecessarily kill or maim hundreds/thousands of other animals in the forests and fields near our house.
+But we think it’s far MORE humane than allowing our cat to unnecessarily kill or maim hundreds/thousands of other native animal species in the forests and fields near our house.

-The underground electric cat fence we use & recommend:
+The underground electric cat fence and accessories we use & recommend:

 1. PetSafe In-Ground Fence package – This product comes with one adjustable cat collar (you can get more if you have more cats), enough wire for 1/3 acre, and white flags to help train your cat(s) on the location of the fence boundaries.

-- collars – the fence package comes with one collar, but if you have multiple cats or need replacements, this is what you’ll need
+2. Collars – The fence package comes with one cat collar, but if you have multiple cats or need replacements, this is what you’ll need.

-- collar replacement batteries – 4-pack batteries last us 1 year per cat / 2 cats = 8 batteries/year
+3. Collar replacement batteries – 4-pack batteries last us 1 year per cat.
+So 2 cats = 8 batteries/year.

 4. Surge protector – Our first fence was fried during a lightning storm, so we kicked ourselves for not getting a surge protector from the start.
 We remedied that when we replaced the fence, and the second one has made it through some serious lightning storms.